-It also required a tremendous amount of preparation and clean up time, which was not sustainable with my training schedule, my demanding job, and busy family life.
+It also required a tremendous amount of preparation and clean-up time, which was not sustainable with my training schedule, my demanding job, and my busy family life.
 So I tried to find really clean, plant-based nutrition products that were particularly formulated for athletes but couldn’t find what I was looking for.
-Given my background, own experience and some initial market and trend research, I felt like there was an opportunity to develop a brand and products that I was looking for myself.
-What better way to create all of that, than with the lense of being a customer for your own products?
+Given my background, own experience, and some initial market and trend research, I felt like there was an opportunity to develop a brand and products that I was looking for myself.
+What better way to create all of that, than with the lens of being a customer for your own products?

 What are your responsibilities as a business owner?

 My responsibility is to lead, manage, drive strategy, handle operations at an overarching level.
 Also, oversee different company divisions to ensure that the business moves successfully forward.

 I am also involved in branding, marketing, and advertising.
 In a start-up as small and nimble as ours, everyone has to wear multiple hats.
 At this point we can not afford for any function, including mine, to focus only on strategic aspects and overarching elements.

 What sacrifices have you made to become an entrepreneur?

 Starting and running a business means you have to go all-in if you want it to be successful.
 In the case of our company and for me specifically, it meant financial and timing constraints that ultimately take a toll on your personal life.
 Which includes things you love to do outside of the job by yourself (e.g. hobbies), or anything family and friends related.